darshna09/learningAngular/tour-of-heroes/README.md

 ### All Angular CLI commands used here

-`ng generate component heroes`
+- `ng generate component heroes`
+- `ng generate interface hero`
+- `ng generate component hero-detail`
+- `ng generate service hero`
+- `ng generate component messages`
+- `ng generate service message`

 ## Learnings

 - Always `export` the component class so you can import it elsewhere … like in the `AppModule`. -`*ngFor` to display a list.
 - `*ngIf` to conditionally include or exclude a block of HTML.
 - Toggle a CSS style class with a class binding.
+- Service-in-service scenario: Importing `messages.service` in `hero.service` which is typical scenario in development.
+- Angular only binds to **public** component properties.
+Properties which are public get bound in the template.

 ### Two-way binding

-`[(ngModel)]` is Angular's two-way binding syntax.
+- `[(ngModel)]` is Angular's two-way binding syntax.

-Although `ngModel` is a valid Angular directive, it isn't available by default.
+  - Although `ngModel` is a valid Angular directive, it isn't available by default.
 It belongs to the optional `FormsModule` and you must opt in to using it.

   > Angular needs to know how the pieces of your application fit together and what other files and libraries the application requires.
 This information is called _metadata_.
 Some of the metadata is in the `@Component` decorators that you added to your component classes.
 Other critical metadata is in `@NgModule` decorators.
 The most important `@NgModule` decorator annotates the top-level `AppModule` class. `ng new` created an `AppModule` class in `src/app/app.module.ts` when it created the project.
 This is where you opt in to the `FormsModule`.

-The above is not the case for standalone applications.
+  - The above is not the case for standalone applications.
 In case of Standalone application import `FormsModule` in the desired component.

+- The `@Input` decorator to make the hero property available for binding by the external components.

 ### Using pipe